Boson: Composite bosons

 As quantum particles, the behaviour of multiple indistinguishable bosons at high densities is described by Bose–Einstein statistics.
 One characteristic which becomes important in superfluidity and other applications of Bose–Einstein condensates is that there is no restriction on the number of bosons that may occupy the same quantum state.
 As a consequence, when for example a gas of helium-4 atoms is cooled to temperatures very close to absolute zero and the kinetic energy of the particles becomes negligible, it condenses into a low-energy state and becomes a superfluid.

+Other examples in condensed matter systems include Cooper pairs in superconductors and excitons in semiconductors.

 Quasiparticles

 Certain quasiparticles are observed to behave as bosons and to follow Bose–Einstein statistics, including Cooper pairs, plasmons and phonons.